Spatially Precise Optogenetics at Depth Incubator Meeting

 Laura Waller, University of California, Berkeley, United States

 Although optogenetics is revolutionizing how neuroscientists investigate nervous system function, few studies have taken advantage of precise spatial illumination to manipulate neural activity at the resolution of single cells or local microcircuits.
 Advances in multi-photon structured illumination, ultrafast imaging and micron scale light sources promise to open up a whole new field of investigation into the basic operation of neural circuits.
-This Incubator Meeting will focus on the development of optical approaches that will radically improve the spatial and temporal resolution with which we can manipulate and monitor neural activity optogenetically.
+This Incubator Meeting focused on the development of optical approaches that will radically improve the spatial and temporal resolution with which we can manipulate and monitor neural activity optogenetically.

-The goal of the meeting is to bring together neuroscientists, engineers, and industry representatives that would not normally interact but are nevertheless experts in structured illumination, high-speed multi-photon imaging, optogenetic investigation of neural circuits, and computational optical approaches.
+The goal of the meeting was to bring together neuroscientists, engineers, and industry representatives that would not normally interact but are nevertheless experts in structured illumination, high-speed multi-photon imaging, optogenetic investigation of neural circuits, and computational optical approaches.
 With a major goal of the BRAIN Initiative to comprehensively image and manipulate neural activity on a massive scale but with cellular resolution, participants of this meeting will not only present their recent advances, but also discuss the major outstanding challenges in this field and how to surmount these challenges to develop the necessary technologies that will unlock fundamental aspects of brain function and disease.

 Scope and Featured Topics